David Parr OBE, DBA(Hon), LLB

 David is a qualified solicitor but no longer practices law.

-In June 2004 David became the Chief Executive of Halton Borough Council.
+June 2004 David became the Chief Executive of Halton Borough Council.

 He has extensive experience in the areas of regeneration and urban renewal and has led numerous transformational regeneration projects in Nottinghamshire, Tameside, Macclesfield and most recently Halton (Widnes & Runcorn) and the Liverpool City Region, creating new employment sites, regenerating town centres and generating major new job opportunities.

 In particular, he has driven the £2billion Mersey Gateway Bridge Project from concept, through the Public Inquiry, and the procurement and construction process to its opening.
-In November 2014 was appointed Chief Executive of the Mersey Gateway Crossings Board.
+In November 2014 he was appointed Chief Executive of the Mersey Gateway Crossings Board.
 A role he combined with his local authority duties, until he stepped down from this role at the end of 2017 when Mersey Gateway opened.

 David is also a Board Director on the JV at Sci Tech Daresbury, an internationally recognised Science and Innovation Campus and works across the NW on the science agenda.